dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

 # Application using NumPy Package
-An individual is planning a driving trip to visit $n$ different places exactly once.
-They want to drive the shortest distance possible to see all $n$ places.
-The objective is to minimize the distance traveled between the places and then return to the origin.
+An individual is planning a driving trip to visit $n$ different locations exactly once.
+They want to drive the shortest distance possible to see all $n$ locations.
+The objective is to minimize the distance traveled between locations and then return to the origin.

 - The variable, $x$, represents the order of all the places that the individual must visit.